 Melt butter in a saucepan.
 Sauté onions and red pepper over medium-low heat for about 3 minutes stirring occasionally.

-Whisk in the milk, gluten-free mushroom soup, salt, and pepper to taste.
+Whisk in the milk, soup, salt, and pepper to taste.
 Stir on low heat until the mixture begins to simmer and thicken.

 Carefully pour cooked sauce over the cooked macaroni and peas that have been reserved in the large bowl.